dkihe/ckst/README.md

 * Kainalu Kihe
   * Completed Signup page (front end)
   * Created Signup page functionality (form validation, password checker)
-  * Next Task: Design User page and add functionality
+  * Next Task: Add design and functionality to the User Account page
 * Sabine Strasburger
   * Redesigned entire website (Homepage, Login, About, Signup)
   * Next Task: Add admin capabilities to view database from Django backend
 * Ty Gwartney
-  * Next Task:
+  * Created the User Account page and added basic design
+  * Enabled the User Account page to load dummy data (account:password) from the database in a user-specific manner
+  * Next Task: Enable users to add new account:password entries to the database from the User Account page